Cost of Living in Micronesia: What to Expect in 2026

 Local Leisure Costs

-1 clear advantage of living in Micronesia is that everyday leisure — from grabbing a beer to seeing a movie — tends to cost less than in the U.S.; for example, a pub dinner for two runs about $32 (6.3% cheaper), a fast-food combo is $7.50 (32.6% below the U.S. $11.12 average), two movie tickets are roughly $14, a cappuccino in expat areas is around $4, and a pint of domestic beer is about $3 (41.8% cheaper than the U.S. $5.84).
+One clear advantage of living in Micronesia is that everyday leisure tends to cost less than in the U.S. A pub dinner for two runs about $32 (6.3% cheaper), a fast-food combo is $7.50 (32.6% below the U.S. $11.12 average), two movie tickets are roughly $14, a cappuccino in expat areas is around $4, and a pint of domestic beer is about $3 (41.8% cheaper than the U.S. $5.84).

-You’ll find everyday services and treats are affordable, making routine socializing and casual outings easier to budget for while still accessing familiar options.
+Dining out and basic entertainment deliver consistent savings versus U.S. benchmarks.
+Routine socializing and casual outings are easy to budget for while still accessing familiar options.

 Moving, Visas, and Practical Tips for Expats

-• Request free moving quotes from at least three providers
+• Request free moving quotes from at least three providers.

-• Confirm work-permit timelines with the consulate
+• Confirm work-permit timelines with the consulate.

-• Insure antiques and pianos for transit
+• Insure antiques and pianos for transit.

-• Pack to the 80 cu ft minimum to optimize rates
+• Pack to the 80 cu ft minimum to optimize rates.

-• Use referrals and social media to vet movers
+• Use referrals and social media to vet movers.

 Frequently Asked Questions